1936 – 2015

-Dr. Moore is a graduate of the Tulane University School of Medicine.
-Born in Kansas City, MO, he completed his internship at St. Francis Hospital and an Internal Medicine residency at the V.A. and affiliated hospitals, Wichita, KS.
-He served in the Hospital Service of the United States Public Health Service.
-His Fellowship was at the University of Texas’ M.D.
+Born in Kansas City, MO, Dr. Dennis Moore was a graduate of the Tulane University School of Medicine.
+He completed his internship at St. Francis Hospital and an Internal Medicine residency at the V.A. and affiliated hospitals, Wichita, KS.
+He served in the United States Public Health Service and was stationed at the U.S. Coast Guard Hospital in Galveston, TX.
+He completed a Fellowship in Hematology at the University of Texas’ M.D.
 Anderson Hospital and Tumor Institute, Houston, TX.
-He is board certified in Internal Medicine, Medical Oncology, and Hematology.

-Dr. Moore moved back to Wichita in 1969 with his family, where he was the first medical oncologist in the state.
-He is the author of many scientific publications, and has had presentations at national and international conferences.
+Dr. Moore moved back to Wichita in 1969 with his family, where he was the first oncologist in the state.
+He authored many scientific publications, and presented his work at both national and international conferences.
 He is one of the early founders of Hospice of Wichita.
 While volunteering with the American Red Cross early in 1972, he was responsible for procuring funding for two plateletpheresis machines, the first in a four-state area.
 He performed the first peritoneal dialysis in the state.
-He treated children with cancer and leukemia from all over the state for nearly 15 years, eventually obtaining a pediatric hematologist and oncologist for Wichita.
-He recently was awarded the Emerald Heart Award by the Via Christi Foundation for Service to the Health Care of Children.
-He is a member of the American College of Physicians, American Society of Hematology, American Society of Clinical Oncology, and International Cancer Congress.
+He treated children with cancer from all over the state for nearly 15 years, eventually becoming the pediatric hematologist and oncologist for Wichita.
+He was awarded the Emerald Heart Award by the Via Christi Foundation for Service to the Health Care of Children.

-Active in the Scouting movement, he has served several times at National Jamborees in various unit positions with the BSA, was District Chairman, and finally was District Commissioner of 3 ½ counties.
-In addition to many others, he has been awarded Woodbadge Beads and the Silver Beaver.
+An Eagle Scout himself, Dr. Moore continued to work with the Boy Scouts of America (BSA), serving several times at National Jamborees in various unit positions with the BSA, as District Chairman, and finally as District Commissioner.
+In addition to many others, he was awarded Woodbadge Beads and the Silver Beaver.